AdobeDocs/experience-manager-64.en/help/sites-administering/closed-user-groups.md

 >[!NOTE]
 >
->Note however, that removing the configuration will not unregister the mixin type, which was still applicable to nodes without taking efect.
+>Note however, that removing the configuration will not unregister the mixin type, which was still applicable to nodes without taking effect.

 ## Interaction with other Modules {#interaction-with-other-modules}

 ### Apache Jackrabbit API {#apache-jackrabbit-api}

-In order to refect the new type of access control policy used by the CUG authorization model, the API defined by Apache Jackrabbit has been extended.
+In order to reflect the new type of access control policy used by the CUG authorization model, the API defined by Apache Jackrabbit has been extended.
 Since version 2.11.0 of the `jackrabbit-api` module defines a new interface called `org.apache.jackrabbit.api.security.authorization.PrincipalSetPolicy`, which extends from `javax.jcr.security.AccessControlPolicy`.

 ### Apache Jackrabbit FileVault {#apache-jackrabbit-filevault}